nsidc/NSIDC-Data-Tutorials/contributor_guide.md

 Usually you will see a _Make Pull Request_ button in the branch of your forked repo.

 Click this button.
 You will be given options to of branches to compare your new_branch with.
 Usually this will be the `main` branch.
 Add a description of what you have done to help other developers review your work.
-You can assign reviewers.
+You can also assign reviewers.

 Reviewers then review your work.
 They may suggest some changes or fixes.

 You can continue to push changes to the pull request until it is merged.
 That way you can make changes, fix typos etc.

-It is good practice to delete the new_branch.

 Once everyone is happy, the pull request is merged.

+It is good practice to delete the new_branch once the pull request has been merged.

+Happy Coding!